stefan52a/care-by-circles-reactnative/README.md

 Under the hood it uses Bitcoin blockchain principles for consensus and Oracle contracts with Partially Signed Bitcoin Transactions (PSBT).

-Also see the server "Care by Circles Oracle" elsewhere on this platform.
+For more information see the server "Care by Circles Oracle" https://github.com/stefan52a/care-by-circles-oracle.

 ## How to run ##